domRiddle/ASF/IPC.md

 `BuildVariant` - `string` value that specifies build variant of currently running ASF process.
 This can be any variant available under **[releases](https://github.com/JustArchi/ArchiSteamFarm/releases)**, as well as variants that are not officially available for download (such as `docker` variant for our Docker images or `source` variant for unofficial builds).

 `GlobalConfig` - specialized C# object used by ASF for accessing to its config.
-It has exactly the same structure as **[global config](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration#global-config)** explained in configuration, and it also exposes all available config variables.
-This property can be used for determining with what options the ASF program is configured to work.
-In example structure above, only a subset of all properties is shown in order to keep it clean.
+It has exactly the same structure as **[global config](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration#global-config)** explained in configuration.
+This property can be used for finding out options that the ASF process is configured to work with.
+Typically this object will include only a subset of all config properties - those that the user has modified (minimalistic config).
+Sensitive process-related information such as `WebProxyPassword` are always skipped from being included.

 `MemoryUsage` - `uint` value that specifies **managed** runtime memory used by ASF process as a whole, in kilobytes.